vivianwong19/DH110-2021F/assignment01/README.md

 Website Link: https://invest.hawaii.gov/buy-hawaii/

 ### Initial Evaluation
 I was a little confused at first on how to navigate through the website, which took me a little bit of exploring to truly understand.
-However, after understanding the purpose of the website, I believe that the organization of this website makes a lot of sense in how it was divided.
+However, after understanding the purpose of the website, I believe that the organization of this website makes a lot of sense in how it was divided between marketplaces, food, products, and PPE.
 It also helps how each important category has a box with the title, description, and button linking the user to that specific page on the home page.
 The home page and color palette are also very clean and simple, which made the website look professional as well.